x-vin/covidcures/docs/src/naturopathic.md

 Online pharmacies and local stores

 ### Further references:
-[researchgate.net: Common dandelion (Taraxacum officinale) efficiently blocks the interaction between ACE2 cell surface receptor and SARS-CoV-2 spike protein D614, mutants D614G, N501Y, K417N and E484K in vitro; Hoai Thi Thu Tran; March, 2021][249]
+   - [researchgate.net: Common dandelion (Taraxacum officinale) efficiently blocks the interaction between ACE2 cell surface receptor and SARS-CoV-2 spike protein D614, mutants D614G, N501Y, K417N and E484K in vitro; Hoai Thi Thu Tran; March, 2021][249]

-[news-medical.net: Suramin shows promise as COVID-19 treatment; Dr. Liji Thomas, MD; Oct, 2020][250]
+   - [news-medical.net: Suramin shows promise as COVID-19 treatment; Dr. Liji Thomas, MD; Oct, 2020][250]

-[JUDY MICKOVITZ ON POTENTIAL ANTIDOTE TO VACCINE (SURAMIN)][251]
+   - [JUDY MICKOVITZ ON POTENTIAL ANTIDOTE TO VACCINE (SURAMIN)][251]

-[Dr. Judy Mikovits discusses the SARS-CoV-2 pandemic with Dr. Joseph Mercola; May 1, 2020][252]
+   - [Dr. Judy Mikovits discusses the SARS-CoV-2 pandemic with Dr. Joseph Mercola; May 1, 2020][252]

-[Health Ranger Report: Is pine needle tea the answer to covid vaccine shedding?
+   - [Health Ranger Report: Is pine needle tea the answer to covid vaccine shedding?
 Suramin, shikimic acid and science; May, 2021][253]

-[An informal blog page compiling much of this information, and more, from a variety of sources: How to neutralize potential toxicity from mRNA vaccines][254]
+   - [An informal blog page compiling much of this information, and more, from a variety of sources: How to neutralize potential toxicity from mRNA vaccines][254]

-[alternativemedicine.news: Molecule in Nigella sativa (black seed) may prevent spike protein-induced vascular damage, scientists conclude in published paper indexed by NIH (updated); Ethan Huff; July, 2021][255]
+   - [alternativemedicine.news: Molecule in Nigella sativa (black seed) may prevent spike protein-induced vascular damage, scientists conclude in published paper indexed by NIH (updated); Ethan Huff; July, 2021][255]

-[In silico Nigellidine (N. sativa) bind to viral spike/active-sites of ACE1/2, AT1/2 to prevent COVID-19 induced vaso-tumult/vascular-damage/comorbidity; Smarajit Maiti et al.; Vascular Pharmacology; June, 2021][256]
+   - [In silico Nigellidine (N. sativa) bind to viral spike/active-sites of ACE1/2, AT1/2 to prevent COVID-19 induced vaso-tumult/vascular-damage/comorbidity; Smarajit Maiti et al.; Vascular Pharmacology; June, 2021][256]

-[Get Better Wellness / Health News: Black seed and Dandelion leaf extract block spike protein from binding to ACE-2 receptors; Sept 14, 2021][257]
+   - [Get Better Wellness / Health News: Black seed and Dandelion leaf extract block spike protein from binding to ACE-2 receptors; Sept 14, 2021][257]

-[Prospecting Germinating Sprouts as Potential Sources for Shikimic Acid Production; Snehal Menon et al.; 1st International Congress on Environmental, Biotechnology, and Chemistry Engineering; 2014][258]
+   - [Prospecting Germinating Sprouts as Potential Sources for Shikimic Acid Production; Snehal Menon et al.; 1st International Congress on Environmental, Biotechnology, and Chemistry Engineering; 2014][258]

-[deeprootsathome.com: 3 Foods That Contain Shikimic Acid to Halt Spike Protein Transmission; Jacqueline; Sept 24, 2021][259]
+   - [deeprootsathome.com: 3 Foods That Contain Shikimic Acid to Halt Spike Protein Transmission; Jacqueline; Sept 24, 2021][259]

-[(Efficient) extraction and isolation of shikimic acid from Ginkgo biloba leaves utilizing an ionic liquid that dissolves cellulose; Toyonobu Usuki et al.; Chemical Communications (Cambridge, England); Oct, 2011][260]
+   - [(Efficient) extraction and isolation of shikimic acid from Ginkgo biloba leaves utilizing an ionic liquid that dissolves cellulose; Toyonobu Usuki et al.; Chemical Communications (Cambridge, England); Oct, 2011][260]

-[Shikimic acid: review of its analytical, isolation, and purification techniques from plant and microbial sources; Denis V. Bochkov et al.; Journal of Chemical Biology; Jan, 2012][261]
+   - [Shikimic acid: review of its analytical, isolation, and purification techniques from plant and microbial sources; Denis V. Bochkov et al.; Journal of Chemical Biology; Jan, 2012][261]

-[deeprootsathome.com: An informal article analysing a NEJM study of impact of Covid-19 vaccine on pregnant women: Shedding & Breastfeeding, Buried Miscarriage Data in New NEJM Study; Jacqueline; Oct 6, 2021][262]
+   - [deeprootsathome.com: An informal article analysing a NEJM study of impact of Covid-19 vaccine on pregnant women: Shedding & Breastfeeding, Buried Miscarriage Data in New NEJM Study; Jacqueline; Oct 6, 2021][262]

-[deeprootsathome.com: 3 Foods That Contain Shikimic Acid to Halt Spike Protein Transmission; Jacqueline; Oct, 2021][263]
+   - [deeprootsathome.com: 3 Foods That Contain Shikimic Acid to Halt Spike Protein Transmission; Jacqueline; Oct, 2021][263]

-[deeprootsathome.com: 15 Foods/Herbs High in Shikimic Acid to Help Disable Spike Protein & GOx; Jacqueline; July 27, 2021][264]
+   - [deeprootsathome.com: 15 Foods/Herbs High in Shikimic Acid to Help Disable Spike Protein & GOx; Jacqueline; July 27, 2021][264]

-[Master Mineral Solution, MMS or WPS Solution - Why has this Product Become so Popular?][265]
+   - [Master Mineral Solution, MMS or WPS Solution - Why has this Product Become so Popular?][265]

-[The Role of Glutathione in Protecting against the Severe Inflammatory Response Triggered by COVID-19; Francesca Silvagno et al.; Antioxidants; July, 2020][266]
+   - [The Role of Glutathione in Protecting against the Severe Inflammatory Response Triggered by COVID-19; Francesca Silvagno et al.; Antioxidants; July, 2020][266]

-[everydayhealth.com: What Is Glutathione?
+   - [everydayhealth.com: What Is Glutathione?
 A Detailed Guide to the Antioxidant and Supplement; Sheryl Huggins Salomon, Medically reviewed by Kelly Kennedy, RDN][267]

-[Eat This, Not That!: Drink This [Green Tea] After Getting the COVID-19 Vaccine, Says the CDC; Cheyenne Buckingham; March 2, 2021][268]
+   - [Eat This, Not That!: Drink This [Green Tea] After Getting the COVID-19 Vaccine, Says the CDC; Cheyenne Buckingham; March 2, 2021][268]

-In this early study, the direct interaction between certain Ayurvedic herbal compounds like Ashwagandha, black pepper, turmeric and Neem and the viral or host protein were explored, and it was found that these compounds restrict the virus' attachment to the host cell receptor ACE2 by inhibiting the spike glycoprotein of the SARS-CoV-2 virus.
-In fact, it was found that turmeric and Neem do so better even than HCQ:
-[Turmeric, neem [and Tulasi] effective against coronavirus, says KGMU study; Yusra Husain; July, 2020][269]
+   - In this early study, the direct interaction between certain Ayurvedic herbal compounds like Ashwagandha, black pepper, turmeric and Neem and the viral or host protein were explored, and it was found that these compounds restrict the virus' attachment to the host cell receptor ACE2 by inhibiting the spike glycoprotein of the SARS-CoV-2 virus.
+In fact, it was found that turmeric and Neem do so better even than HCQ: [Turmeric, neem [and Tulasi] effective against coronavirus, says KGMU study; Yusra Husain; July, 2020][269]

-## CTYY
-/*Objective:
-System:
-Can be used alongside other allopathic treatments:
-Status of authorisation:
-Protocol and treatment approach:
-Typical duration of treatment:
-Outcome:
-Significant side effects:
-Recommended quantity for stocking:
-Price:
-Suggested suppliers:
-Further references:*/

 [1]: https://www.sciencedirect.com/science/article/pii/S120197122030624X